-- e.
+- d.
+Natural: 200 150 feet - e.
 Shoreline jurisdictional freshwater streams and rivers: buffers may be reduced pursuant to the standards in Section 19.400.120(C) below. - 3.
 Additional Standards for Applying the Reduced Standard Buffer, in a through e above, within the Rural Conservancy and Natural designations and shorelines of statewide significance.
-Buffers may be reduced for single-family residences and water-oriented uses in the Rural Conservancy designation, Natural designation, and on shorelands adjacent to shorelines of statewide significance only under the following circumstances with appropriate mitigation: - a.
+Buffers may be reduced for single-family residences and water-oriented uses in the Rural Conservancy b.

+designation, Natural designation, and shorelines of statewide significance only under the following circumstances with appropriate mitigation:

+- a.
 The lot is physically constrained by slopes, wetlands or other natural features such that the Standard Buffer cannot be met; or - b.
 The lot is legally constrained by its size or shape, such that it would not support a home and garage with a footprint of at least 1,200 square feet if placed at or above the Standard Buffer. - 4.
 An additional 15-foot building setback shall be maintained beyond the outer boundary of the buffer.
-This building setback may be reduced provided that the resulting setback is protective of existing vegetation within the buffer. - Buffer widths may be increased in situations where steep slopes, the presence of important habitat or species, landslide hazard areas, marine bluffs, areas of inadequate vegetation to protect water quality, or other hazards are identified during project review.
+This building setback may be reduced or waived by the approval authority provided that the resulting setback is protective of existing vegetation within the buffer.
+The building setback is to protect the buffer during construction and is no longer required after construction is completed.
+After construction, this area may be utilized for normal residential activities (e.g. planted with lawn or landscaping, or patio or decking may be installed).
+The setback shall not interfere with the ability to maintain legally nonconforming structures.
+Construction activities within the building setback shall not negatively impact the buffer. - 5.
+Buffer widths may be increased in situations where steep slopes, the presence of important habitat or species, landslide hazard areas, marine bluffs, areas of inadequate vegetation to protect water quality, or other hazards are identified during project review.